ahermant/vue-msal-browser/README.md

 ## Todos

-- Make a Vue 3 version
+- Vue 3 version
-- Add the mode as a parameter to the getSilentToken method
+- Add the `mode` as a parameter to the `getSilentToken` method
 - Add tests
 - [README] Add infos on Nuxt usage